jaszlo/OnlyKeys/README.md

 # OnlyKeys

 OnlyKeys is a Minecraft Fabric Mod that allows you to play minecraft using only your keyboard. \
 The mod is still very early in development and will very likely have some bugs.
-If you encounter any please let me [know](https://github.com/jaszlo/OnlyKeys/issues)
+If you encounter any please let me [know](https://github.com/jaszlo/OnlyKeys/issues). \
+It is important to note that the [Fabric API](https://modrinth.com/mod/fabric-api) is required for this mod to work.

 It does so by moving the cameara via `u h j k`, left clicking via `z` and right clicking via `i`.
 The inventory is controlled via a selected slot that is marked and can be moved with the camera key bindings. \